Automotive industry in Mexico: Nissan Tsuru

 The Datsun 160J was a mid-size sedan that sold well but did not meet the sales number benchmark set by its successor.

 In 1983 the first Nissan Sentra was launched as a replacement for the 160J under the name "Tsuru", Japanese for crane.
-While the Tsuru was quickly accepted by Mexicans as a comfortable and affordable car, it did not replace the VW Sedán as the top-selling car in Mexico.
+While the Tsuru was quickly accepted by Mexicans as a comfortable and affordable car, it did not replace the VW Sedan as the top-selling car in Mexico.

 A second-generation Tsuru was launched in late 1987 as a 1988 model with a more square-shaped and larger design.
 Neither generation, however, managed to become the best-selling car in Mexico.

 The third generation Tsuru (the Sentra III) was introduced in November 1991.
 This Tsuru featured a more rounded 1990s type design scheme.
 Soon the third generation Tsuru was known for being powerful and comfortable, yet affordable.

 With the new Chevrolet Chevy in 1994, however, the Tsuru had a new rival.
-It didn't take long for it to overtake the Chevy, and, soon after, the Sedán.
+It didn't take long for it to overtake the Chevy, and, soon after, the Sedan.
 It reached number 1 in 1998, and it stayed there until 2005, with the Volkswagen Pointer.

 The Renault-based Nissan Platina was thought to be its successor, but the incredible sales ranking of the Tsuru kept the Platina as another option.
 The Platina remained in the top 10 until it was discontinued in 2010, alongside its hatchback counterpart, the Clio.

-The Tsuru remains the most popular choice for city (but not for highway due to a lack of stability) taxi cab drivers in Mexico (airport and hotel taxis usually drive higher end vehicles, such as Audi), along with the MkIII.
+The Tsuru remains the most popular choice for city (but not for highway due to a lack of stability) taxicab drivers in Mexico (airport and hotel taxis usually drive higher end vehicles, such as Audi), along with the MkIII.
 It is currently the longest-running car in terms of consecutive years sold in Mexico in the century (18 years), ended only by concerns over crash safety and emissions.